drardito/Blending_Learning/Blended_Learning_Readings.md

 #Blended Learning Readings

-Here is a set of readings about Blended Learning.
+Here is a set of research articles about Blended Learning.
 I have tried to collect papers and book chapters that were the most relevant and the least tainted by hype and other agendas.

 ##Theory and Practice of Online Learning